General Speaker Guidelines

 A technical and professional team will be on site to assist you for any question or needs you may have.

-Personal Laptop Computers cannot be connected to the projectors in Lecture Rooms
+Personal Laptop Computers cannot be connected to the projectors in Lecture Rooms.

 A presentation cannot be loaded directly on the computer in the lecture room.

-An exception are Learning Lounges where no presentations are planned and no audio-visual equipment is provided.
+Only exception are Learning Lounges where no presentations are planned and no audio-visual equipment is provided.
 A flipchart will be available in the room.
 The room setup will be casual and unconventional to support the interactive aspect of this session type.

 In the session room

 Each session will be facilitated by two chairs who are responsible for keeping time.
-As a speaker, please plan to arrive at the session at least 5 - 10 minutes prior to the session start time and introduce yourself to the chairs.
+As a speaker, please plan to arrive at the session 5 – 10 minutes prior to the session start time and introduce yourself to the chairs.
 Be sure they know how to pronounce your name.
 It is best to sit in the front row for convenient access to the stage.

 At the time of your presentation, a computer at the lectern will be ready to use: